HoudiniGraphql/houdini/README.md

 ## 🔧&nbsp;&nbsp;Configuring Your Environment

-Setting up a new houdini project can easily be done with the provided command-line tool:
+Adding houdini to an existing sapper/sveltekit project can easily be done with the provided command-line tool.
+If you don't already have an existing app, visit [this link](zhttps://sapper.svelte.dev/docs#Getting_started) for help setting one up.
+Once you have an project and want to add houdini, execute the following command:

 ```sh
 npx houdini-compiler init